 Services to women are a priority.
 Andrew Campbell has been a Director of Sarah’s Circle, a not-for-profit drop-in shelter for homeless women in Chicago.
-Kristen Werries Collier is a firm Delegate to the Coalition of Women’s Initiatives in Law, a member of the Coalition’s Board of Directors and co-chair of the Coalition’s Community Outreach Committee.
+Kristen Werries Collier is a firm Delegate to the Coalition of Women’s Initiatives in Law, a member of the Coalition’s Board of Directors and the Coalition’s Community Outreach Committee.
 She is also a Luminary Circle member of Step Up Women’s Network, a national nonprofit organization dedicated to connecting and advancing women and girls.

 The firm also supports the community’s cultural life.
 Mitch Marinello is a volunteer for the Canzonetta Youth String Chamber Orchestra in Evanston, Illinois.
 Monte Mann has served on the Board of Directors of the Art Institute of Chicago’s Evening Associates which is committed to raising awareness of the art and resources of the Art Institute and raising funds for audience development.
 The firm has been a sponsor of the Music of the Baroque.